How much do you know about BFRBs?

 Ashley's thoughts: Our goal as OCD therapists is to get you to live the life you want to life!
 Getting to that goal requires consistent practice of the skills learned in therapy, outside of the therapy room :)

 OCD treatment is a challenging but intensely rewarding journey that requires patience, courage, and support.
+It is a path that demands a deep commitment and a willingness to face one's fears head-on.
+The process involves not only the individual with OCD but also their loved ones and mental health professionals who provide guidance and encouragement along the way.
 By understanding and dispelling common myths about OCD treatment, people with OCD can be better informed and motivated to seek effective help.
+This knowledge empowers them to take the first step towards recovery, knowing that they are not alone and that effective treatments are available.

 Skin picking, hair pulling, cheek or nail biting...What are BFRBs and how are they treated?